web-platform-tests/interop/2024/README.md

 ## Focus Area Proposals

 If you would like to make a proposal for Interop 2024, please review the [requirements](https://github.com/web-platform-tests/interop/blob/main/README.md#requirements-for-focus-area-proposals) and [guidance](https://github.com/web-platform-tests/interop/blob/main/README.md#guidance-for-prioritizing-focus-area-proposals) provided in the Interop readme.
-An updated template for focus area proposal submissions will be shared on September 14, 2023.